Evaluating a Methodology for Increasing AI Transparency: A Case Study: Results

 The most obvious cost faced by participants was simply the time required to create the template and FactSheet.
 FS team members reported times ranging from 6 to 24 hours (Table \ref{tbl:hours-spent}).
-This estimate includes all the steps of the methodology, including meetings with others and time spent filling out the fields.
+This estimate includes all the steps of the process, including meetings with others and time spent researching and filling out the fields.
 Of course, creating documentation of any sort takes time, and it is not clear that this is outside the norm.
 Scheduling time with consumers was the most common cost mentioned by FS team members, specifically, T1-A, T2-A, T5-B, and T6-D.

-Aside from the challenge of getting people together, some steps of the methodology required additional effort from the FS team.
+Aside from the challenge of getting people together, some steps of the process required additional effort from the FS team.
 One mentioned by FS team members T1-A, T3-B and T6-D was Step 4, filling in the FactSheet template for the first round of consumer feedback.
-This approach is meant to make the feedback sessions more streamlined as it asks consumers to critique something that exists instead of creating it on the spot.
-However, this approach passed the burden off to the FS team, leaving them to fill out fields they may be unfamiliar with.
+This step is meant to improve the FactSheet template and, as noted above, also made subsequent interactions with consumers more efficient as they could critique something that exists instead of creating it on the spot.
+However, this approach passed the burden off to the FS team, leaving them to fill out fields they may have been unfamiliar with.

 Another challenge in preparing that first draft was locating some of the documentation that existed from past work on the model.
 Both T3-B and T6-D were working with a models that had scattered documentation.
 T6-D described how much of her time was spent just finding the source that had the information she needed for the FactSheet.
 She said, \say{(The difficulty) is not knowing where to look, right?
 It's reading through documents that you potentially didn't have to read through.}